What was Japan like during the Edo Period?

 Social and political changes

-During the Edo Period, the samurai class changed from being professional military warriors to an elite social class.
+During the Edo Period, the samurai class transitioned from professional military warriors to a distinguished social class.

-In fact, many samurai were given high positions in the Tokugawa shogunate.
+Indeed, numerous samurai were appointed to high-ranking positions within the Tokugawa shogunate.

-Samurai studied a variety of subjects such as Confucianism and Rangaku (Dutch studies) which was a discipline that combined scientific knowledge with Western medicine and adaptations of European mechanical technology to distinguish it from Eastern mechanical technology.
+Samurai studied a variety of subjects such as Confucianism and Rangaku (Dutch studies) which was a discipline that combined scientific knowledge with Western medicine and adaptations of European mechanical technology.

 Actor as a Japanese samurai